Phoenix Children's Hires World-Renowned Scientists, Improves Understanding of Childhood Illnesses

 - Phoenix Children's, in collaboration with Arizona State University and Valleywise Health, is part of a five-year study to examine vaccine effectiveness against influenza and COVID-19.
 Joanna Kramer, DO, a Phoenix Children's pediatrician, serves as the site principal investigator for this research, which is funded and coordinated by the Centers for Disease Control and Prevention.
 CDC officials recently visited Arizona for a first-hand look at this study.

 - An ongoing, health system-wide study on the social determinants of health (SDoH) is screening Phoenix Children's patients and connecting at-risk families with community resources.
-The study has been spearheaded by Kristi Samaddar, MD.
-Since its launch, the project has surveyed more than 180,000 patients, identifying more than 30,000 with SDoH concerns.
+Since the study's launch, the project has surveyed more than 180,000 patients, identifying more than 30,000 with SDoH concerns.
 Now, Phoenix Children's is building out a data dashboard to automate and prioritize referrals, document consent and submission status, and track improvements over time.

 The Phoenix Children's Research Institute at the University of Arizona College of Medicine – Phoenix launched in May 2023, formalizing a longstanding research collaboration between the health system and the UArizona College of Medicine – Phoenix.
 More than 700 active studies, 640 research investigators and 90 research staff members including research scientists, associates, biostatisticians, pharmacists, nurses, coordinators and assistants.
 Scientists engage in research across multiple clinical disciplines including cancer, neurology, cardiology, pulmonology and more.
 Learn more at phoenixchildrens.org/centers-programs/research.